 Your teeth play an important role in speaking, chewing and in maintaining proper alignment of other teeth.
 If you do experience tooth loss, they must be replaced to maintain proper function of your mouth.
-Fortunately, we offer several options for correcting missing teeth.
+Fortunately, we offer several options for correcting missing teeth, including dental bridges.

 Also, unusual stresses are placed on the gums and other oral tissues when teeth are missing, causing a number of potentially harmful disorders, such as speech disorders and an increased risk of gum disease.